MicrosoftDocs/bot-docs/articles/bot-design-pattern-embed-app.md

 ---
 title: Embed a bot in an app | Microsoft Docs
-description: Learn how to design a conversational bot to be embedded within another app.
+description: Learn how to design a conversational bot that will be embedded within another app.
 author: matvelloso
 manager: rstand
 ms.topic: article